-- 1.7 The National Planning Policy Framework 2019 (NPPF) and National Planning Policy Guidance (NPPG) introduced the 'Housing Delivery Test' (HDT) in a phased approach over three years.
-With the publication of the 2020 HDT in January 2021 this transition period is now over.
-The HDT carries the following consequences: - The publication of an action plan if housing delivery falls below 95% of a local planning authority's adopted housing requirement over the previous three years. - A 20% buffer on a local planning authority's five-year land supply if housing delivery falls below 85% of the adopted housing requirement (this in effect would require the Council to find additional sites for an additional 20% of the housing requirement). - The 'presumption in favour of sustainable development' in the NPPF would apply automatically if housing delivery falls below 75% of the adopted housing requirement, once transitional arrangements have ended in November 2020. - Where a new housing requirement is adopted after the publication of the measurement, the HDT calculation will be re-run using the new requirement as set out in paragraphs 17 to 18 of the Housing Delivery Test rule book.
-With the adoption of the London Plan 2021, the new housing target of 448 new homes per year, will apply in the future.
+- 1.6 The National Planning Policy Framework 2019 (NPPF) and National Planning Policy Guidance (NPPG) introduced the 'Housing Delivery Test' (HDT) in a phased approach over three years.
+This transition period ended with the publication of the 2020 HDT in January 2021.
+The HDT carries the following consequences: - The publication of an action plan if housing delivery falls below 95% of a local planning authority's adopted housing requirement over the previous three years. - A 20% buffer on a local planning authority's five-year land supply if housing delivery falls below 85% of the adopted housing requirement (this in effect would require the Council to find additional sites for an additional 20% of the housing requirement). - Since the transitional arrangements ended in November 2020, the 'presumption in favour of sustainable development' in the NPPF will apply automatically if housing delivery falls below 75% of the adopted housing requirement. - Where a new housing requirement is adopted after the publication of the measurement, the HDT calculation will be re-run using the new requirement as set out in paragraphs 17 to 18 of the Housing Delivery Test rule book.
+With the adoption of the London Plan 2021, the new housing target of 448 new homes per year, will apply in the future. - 1.7 Failing the HDT engages paragraph 11 of the NPPF.
+In particular paragraph 11(d) of the NPPF states that for decision taking this means: